 This software, known as Skimer, has been around since 2009.
 However, it has made big news lately due to new, advanced features that could place your card details even more at risk.
 Following an apparent break-in at a bank in May, software security specialists Kaspersky discovered this new and improved version of the malware, which has now become that much harder to detect2.

 Using one of 21 different commands, a criminal with Skimer installed on an ATM that you use could collect details of any card you use, including a credit card.
 This data can then be used to clone your card, using your line of credit to make purchases in your name.
 Not only that, but Skimer is also capable of stealing enough information for the hacker to take money out of your accounts at a non-infected ATM, making it very difficult to keep your money safe.

 Thankfully, Kaspersky and bankers are already developing methods to detect and defeat this new threat.
 However, as a consumer, you can do your part to keep your money safe.
-Request a Veda credit file or credit alert to assist you to uncover if your name has potentially been used to apply for credit fraudulently.
+Request a Equifax credit file or credit alert to assist you to uncover if your name has potentially been used to apply for credit fraudulently.

 1Australian Payments Clearing Association, Australian Payments Fraud Details and Data 2015